AxisCommunications/arduino-websocket-server/README.md

-## Websocket Server for Arduino
+## Arduino Websocket Server for Door Controller Test Tool

 This library implements a Websocket server running on an Arduino.
-It's based on the [proposed standard][1] published December 2011 which is supported in the current versions (June 2012) of Firefox, Chrome, and Safari 6.0 beta (not older Safari, unfortunately) and thus is quite usable.
+It's based on the [proposed standard][1] published December 2011 which is supported in the current versions (January 2014) of Firefox, Chrome, and Safari.

+The library is used by the Door Controller Test Tool.

+### Limitations

 The implementation in this library has restrictions as the Arduino platform resources are very limited:

 * The server **only** handles TXT frames.
 * The server **only** handles **single byte** chars.
 The Arduino just can't handle UTF-8 to it's full.
-* The server **only** accepts **final** frames with maximum payload length of 64 bytes.
+* The server **only** accepts **final** frames with maximum payload length of 256 bytes.
 No fragmented data, in other words.
-* For now, the server silently ignores all frames except TXT and CLOSE.
+* For now, the server silently ignores all frames except TXT, CLOSE and PONG.
 * The server **only** handles one client at a time.
-Trying to connect two at the same time will force the old client to disconnect.
-* There's no keep-alive logic implemented.

 _Required headers (example):_